Mr-Aaryan/upload-easy/readme.md

    ```

 #### Mega

-1. Create an mega account if you don't already have it.
+1. Create a Mega account if you don't already have one.
-2. Add the following in your `.env` file
+2. Add the following to your `.env` file:
    ```env
    MEGA_EMAIL=<mega_email>
    MEGA_PASSWORD=<mega_password>